 Disney World transportation started operating on June 22, 2020.
 Right now it is running for Walt Disney World Resort hotels only.

-During the reopening periods, Disney has confirmed that transportation will be provided from all the resorts to Disney Springs and the Disney theme parks.
+During the reopening periods, transportation is provided from all the resorts to Disney Springs and the Disney theme parks.
 This includes buses, boats and monorails.

 - Buses (Now Open)